 Do some small thing that is hard for you to do- but not impossible.
 Challenge yourself to confront your anxiety head on and be prepared to let it do it’s worst to you.

 For me I had to say, Screw it.
 I am going to church.
 I am going to sit there and I am going to just let the stupid panic come.
-I am going to do the 21-7 technique from this program.
+I am going to do the techniques I learned from this program.
 I am fully prepared to sit there and let the panic attack come.
 I may stop breathing, choke, die, scream like a banshee, vomit all over myself, hemorrhage, stroke out, or die on the spot.
 But I AM NOT LEAVING.
 I am going to sit there and let that stupid panic attack run it its course.
 I am going to do this if it kills me…